Cholecystectomy Quality Improvement Collaborative (Chole-QuIC)

 The project completed in January 2018.

 Our evaluation papers (listed below) demonstrate that participating hospitals substantially improved outcomes for patients by significantly reducing time to surgery for patients needing an emergency cholecystectomy.
+Here is a link for the related press release.

 · Understanding the influences on successful quality improvement in emergency general surgery: learning from the RCS Chole-QuIC project - Implementation Science.